August 9, 2016

 Expect competition.
 Positions for mathematicians are coveted.
 Candidates with math degrees and a background in the field will undeniably have the upper hand.
 What is a degree in math at the graduate level?
 Added insurance.
 Those with strong quantitative and data analysis skills, and experience in a related discipline - such as business, computer science or statistics - is a definite addition to your resume.

-Southern New Hampshire University has a comprehensive degree for those with an interest in mathematics.
-The online bachelor's degree in mathematics fosters an appreciation for the role mathematics has played in society, from early times through the technological age.
-When you earn your BA in Mathematics online at SNHU, you'll develop an advanced ability in mathematical methods, reasoning and problem solving in three main areas: analysis, algebra and statistics.
-The program's online math courses prepare you for careers that are not only versatile and command high salaries, but also have a very high degree of job satisfaction.
+An online bachelor's degree in mathematics fosters an appreciation for the role mathematics has played in society, from early times through the technological age.
+When you earn your BA in Mathematics online, you'll develop an advanced ability in mathematical methods, reasoning and problem solving.
+Online math courses prepare you for careers that are not only versatile and command high salaries, but also have a very high degree of job satisfaction.

 *Job market data from the U.S. Bureau of Labor Statistics Occupational Outlook Handbook is intended to provide insight on occupational opportunities and is not to be construed as a guarantee of salary or job title.
 SNHU cannot guarantee employment.